-- 1. Develop basic programs in C and design flowcharts in Raptor. - 2.
-Apply Conditional and Iterative statements to solve the real time scenarios in C. - 3.
-Implement the concept of Arrays and Modularity and Strings. - 4.
-Apply the Dynamic Memory Allocation functions using pointers. - 5.
-Develop programs using structures and Files.
+- Implement basic programs in C and design flowcharts in Raptor. - Use Conditional and Iterative statements to solve real time scenarios in C.

+- Implement the concept of Arrays and Modularity and Strings. - Apply the Dynamic Memory Allocation functions using pointers. - Develop programs using structures, and Files.